MaryGeraseva/5-postman-api-tests/README.md

 # Postman API tests project

-This project contains postman collections which test endpoint in open API https://petstore.swagger.io/.
+This project contains Postman collections which test endpoint in open API https://petstore.swagger.io/.
 There are used Postman Sandbox API: JavaScript pre-request and tests scripts.
 A couple of tests realize DDT techniques: test data are read from CSV or generated in pre-request script.
 Other test data are generated automatically and have random values.
 Postman collection can run with Newman from console or Jenkins.
 Newman creates informative reports.